Ciso-Codes/wos-can-code-2025/word-on-the-street/challenge.md

 ### Stretch Goals

+- Display the current progress of the guessed word with underscores (`_`) for unguessed letters.
-- Allow the player to choose the difficulty level (e.g., Easy = 7 guesses, Hard = 4 guesses).
+- Allow the player to choose the difficulty level (e.g., Easy = 7 incorrect guesses, Hard = 3 incorrect guesses).
 - Add categories to the word list (e.g., tech, animals, food).
 - Add an option to play again after the game ends.
-- Display ASCII art or color feedback using libraries like `chalk`.
+- Display ASCII art or color feedback using [libraries like `colors`](https://www.npmjs.com/package/colors) (if you are initializing an `npm` project).
-- Display the current progress of the guessed word with underscores (`_`) for unguessed letters.

-## Example Output
+## Example Output Without Current Progress Display

 ```plaintext
 Welcome to Word on the Street!